Nikolaossamaras/Strudel/README.md

 ## OR

-go to this [site](https://patterns.slab.org) then delete the code then copy the code in main.str and then press play
+go to this [site](https://patterns.slab.org)

+then delete the code

+then copy the code in [main.str](https://github.com/Nikolaossamaras/Strudel/blob/main/main.str)

+and then press play

+## OR
+download the code

+open it in visual studio

+and then run it there